-Dumbbell shoulder press is a classic lift that will help you build strong, sculpted shoulders.
+Dumbbell shoulder press is a cornerstone move in any women’s shoulder workout.
+This classic lift that will help you build strong, sculpted shoulders.
 For the challenge, try doing them standing instead of seated.
 The standing version will make you use your core and glute muscles to stabilize.
 Remember, the more muscles you train, the more calories you burn!

 Stand with feet shoulder-width apart and with a slight bend in the knees.
 Hold a pair of dumbbells just outside your shoulders with palms facing towards each other and arms bent.
 Brace your core and press the weights overhead until your arms are straight.
 Lower the dumbbells back to the starting position.

 Think of this move as a more powerful dumbbell shoulder press where you can “cheat” by using your legs.
 By using your legs to initiate the push, you’ll be able to use more weight than you can on the regular shoulder press.
 This should help you increase your weight so you see results faster.
 While some women may be intimidated by this powerful movement, it tops the list for shoulder exercises for women.